-In accordance with 30 CFR 250.490(c), BOE Exploration & Production is requesting the subject area and block, and lease(s), respectively be classified as an area where H2S is unknown.
+In accordance with 30 CFR 250.490(c), BOE Exploration & Production is requesting the subject area and block, and lease(s), respectively be classified as an area where H2S is absent.
+This is based upon information from the well(s) listed in the table below.